urbi-mobility/ditto-contracts/docs/manual.md

 ## Usage

+This section enumerates all possible use cases for the Registry smart contract.
+A smart contract can be called in many different ways, here we show how to use it from the custom command line interface and programmatically.
+In both cases make sure to have all dependencies correctly installed by running `npm install`.

 ### Deploy the Registry smart contract

 The `Registry` smart contract is ready to be deployed as it is.
 Once the smart contract is **mined** (i.e. included in a block) it is ready to be used.

+Note that the deployment will generate a new file or update the existing one in `/build/contracts/Registry.json`.
+This file contains two important information:

+- The **ABI** (abstract binary interface) of the contract, a JSON containing all data about attributes, methods, and signatures exposed to the end user.
+- The **addresses** of the smart contracts deployed.
+Note that a single smart contract can be deployed on different networks, and the address will differ on each network.

+Make sure to keep the `Registry.json` file once you deploy the smart contact.
+If you lose it well, don't worry much, you can recreate it.

 The smart contract has a role-based access control system that allows only selected accounts to do certain actions (for more information you can check the documentation about [access control](https://docs.openzeppelin.com/contracts/2.x/access-control) in the OpenZeppelin website).